NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 You have already built your schematic to provide separate power and ground nets to these two sets of components.
 Now we are going to exploit that separation to physically realize two, mostly separate power distribution systems that will meet these needs.

 You have four signal layers (Top, Bottom, and two internal layers).
-The two internal layers will be a power and ground plane — i.e., dedicated to delivering the power and GND signals across the board.
+The two internal layers will be a power and ground plane — i.e., dedicated to delivering the power and `GND` signals across the board.
 These layers are, for the most part, filled with metal.
 To create these metal areas, you will create pours.

-For the 2.5V power supply (`2V5` and `GND`) here are the key considerations:
+For the 3V power supply (`3V` and `GND`) here are the key considerations:

 1. We need to isolate them from the high-voltage supply, both physically and electrically.
 2. We need to provide adequate “decoupling capacitance” to minimize noise due to digital switching.
-3. We need to provide low-resistance path between the component and `2V5` and the components and `GND`.
+3. We need to provide low-resistance path between the component and `3V` and the components and `GND`.
 4. Correctly layout the voltage regulator according to the guidance in the datasheet.

 For the high-current supply (`VBAT` and `BAT_GND`), here are the key considerations: